aacallanta12/beaver-online-help/docs/Personnel.md

 >
 ![Image](img/positionlist2.png)
 >
-> + Click Add Position button to add a position.
+> + Click Add Position Button to add a position.
 Fill up the form with corresponding information.
 Click Save Changes to save the information you created or Close.
 >
 ![Image](img/positionlist3.png)
 >
-> + Click edit position button to edit a position.
+> + Click Edit Position Button to edit a position.
 Fill up the form with corresponding information.
-Then finally click Save Changes or cancel.
+Then click Save Changes or Cancel.

 ## Employee Tags
 ![Image](img/employeetags1.png)